GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 Let's provide two different responses for the post's `content` field depending on the user being an admin or not:

 - The first operation uses `content` as an alias, and computes the field's value dynamically, appending fields `originalContent` and `wpAdminEditURL` together via `_sprintf`
-- The second operation retrieves this field directly
+- The second operation retrieves the `content` field directly

 ```graphql
 query RetrieveContentForAdminUser($postId: ID!)